What is histrionic personality disorder?

-People with histrionic personality disorder can seem highly dramatic and approval seeking.
-The condition can sometimes be linked to drug and alcohol abuse.
+People with histrionic personality disorder can seem highly dramatic, theatrical and approval seeking.

 The main characteristics of a histrionic personality are: